kersing/docs/_content/gateways/multitech/index.md

 ## Prerequisites

-* MultiTech Conduit or MultiTech Conduit AO [AEP](http://www.multitech.net/developer/software/aep/) or [mLinux](http://www.multitech.net/developer/software/mlinux/) model
+* MultiTech Conduit or MultiTech Conduit AP [AEP](http://www.multitech.net/developer/software/aep/) or [mLinux](http://www.multitech.net/developer/software/mlinux/) model

   > There is no need to update any of the MultiTech software on the conduit.